The Kenya Film Classification Board (KFCB) has banned a film titled 'Rafiki'.

 “We will not allow the creation, distribution, broadcast, exhibition or possession of any film that offends the sensibilities of the Kenyan people.

-“The objective is clearly to normalize homosexuality in Kenya and the message in the story is to celebrate the resilience of youngsters involved in lesbianism.
+“The objective is clearly to normalise homosexuality in Kenya and the message in the story is to celebrate the resilience of youngsters involved in lesbianism.
 These are material alterations without full disclosure on the nature of the film,” he said.

 Dr Mutua claimed the producers altered the film script which they submitted for licensing to the agency without permission.